anerv/GDS_exercises/README.md

 In this repository you will find the exercises for each session.

+**:star2: Please check that you have the latest version of the exercise file before you begin, as we might modify the exercises during the course.**

+:question: Use the **[Q&A forum](https://learnit.itu.dk/mod/forum/view.php?id=152405)** on LearnIT for questions.
+:question: We will check it regularly, but invite all course participants to contribute with answers and ideas.

 Please use the GDS environment you have installed to run the exercises.

-### How to run the environment
+### Getting started
-How to get the environment running depends on your operating system.
+What and how to install depends on your operating system.
 Use the guide below to determine which one applies to you.

+### Running the environment
+Your weekly workflow to access lecture and exercise notebooks (also depends on your operating system).

 ***INSERT DIAGRAM HERE***

-**:star2: Please check that you have the latest version of the exercise file before you begin, as we might modify the exercises during the course.**

-:question: Use the **[Q&A forum](https://learnit.itu.dk/mod/forum/view.php?id=152405)** on LearnIT for questions.
-:question: We will check it regularly, but invite all course participants to contribute with answers and ideas.